Vincit/objection.js/doc/index.md

 ```

 > By default `upsertGraph` method updates the objects that have an id, inserts objects that don't have an id and deletes
 > all objects that are not present.
-Off course the delete only applies to relations and not the root.
+Of course the delete only applies to relations and not the root.
 Here's a basic example:

 ```js
 // The return value of `upsertGraph` is the input graph converted into model instances.